diegmonti/ifttt-clone/README.md

 This will create a set of recipes using a fake test channel and a regular channel: the result of their execution will be printed to the standard output.

 ## Compilation
-In order to compile the project it is sufficient to run the command `mvn package`.
+In order to compile the project it is sufficient to run the command `mvn package -Dmaven.test.skip=true`.
 This will create the resulting .war file.